aardappel/lobster/lobster/docs/source/language_reference.md

 -   Identifiers made from alpha-numeric characters and the `_` (except no digits for the first character).

--   Keywords: `nil true false return from class value include int float string vector def super is program private coroutine enum`
+-   Keywords: `nil true false return from class value import int float string vector def super is program private coroutine enum`

 -   Linefeed is whitespace if it follows a token that indicates an incomplete